From Logits to Hierarchies: Hierarchical Clustering made Simple: Experiments

-In contrast to alternative approaches, our proposed algorithm recovers high-quality hierarchies for all three datasets, when implemented on top of both TEMI and TURTLE models.
-Looking at both hierarchical metrics, our method markedly outperforms other approaches, with a consistent margin over costly deep learning specialized methods.
-These findings demonstrate that L2H can leverage the information embedded in the logits of a pre-trained flat clustering model to model an accurate hierarchy of the clusters, outperforming ad-hoc hierarchical models, even without having access to internal representations.
-Note as well that our method does not require any fine-tuning of the pre-trained model and, by construction, retains its clustering performance at the leaf level, which matches state-of-the-art in our results.
-Finally, the efficacy of our proposed procedure is not hindered by the presence of a large number of the classes in the dataset, as we witness for other methods.
+In contrast to alternative approaches, our proposed method recovers high-quality hierarchies for all three datasets when implemented with both TEMI or TURTLE as the backbone model.
+The results in the hierarchical metrics demonstrate that our method markedly outperforms existing approaches, with a consistent margin over costly deep learning specialized models.
+These findings demonstrate that the L2H algorithm can leverage the information embedded in the logits of a pre-trained flat clustering model to model an accurate hierarchy of the clusters.
+Most importantly, they show that our approach outperforms sophisticated deep hierarchical models while being more scalable and efficient.
+Note as well that our method does not require any fine-tuning of the pre-trained model, nor access to the internal representations.
+By construction, it retains the clustering performance of the pre-trained model at the leaf level, which matches state-of-the-art in our results.
+Importantly, the efficacy of our method is not hindered by the presence of a large number of classes in the dataset, as we witness for other methods.
+In particular, in \cref{app:addresults} we show that our method achieves remarkable hierarchical clustering results on datasets as large as ImageNet-1k~\citep{imagenetpaper}.
+As well we show in \cref{app:addresults} that our approach is applicable across different choices for the backbone model, and notably, it outperforms deep specialized hierarchical approaches even when the chosen backbone model yields weaker clustering performance at the leaf level than TURTLE or TEMI.
+We also report additional ablations, and in particular we validate the robustness of our approach with respect to the hyperparameter $K$, corresponding to the number of clusters at the leaf level of the hierarchy.